amadeus4dev/developer-guides/docs/sdks/android-sdk.md

 - Amadeus for Developers API key and API secret: to get one, [create a free developer account](https://developers.amadeus.com/register) and set up your first application in your [Workspace](https://developers.amadeus.com/my-apps).
 - The [Android Studio](https://developer.android.com/studio) IDE to build apps for Android applications.
-- Java version 1.8 and Kotlin version 1.3.70 minimum
+- Java version 1.8 and Kotlin version 1.3.70 minimum.

 ## Installation

-Install the`amadeus-android` SDK via Maven or Gradle
+Install the`amadeus-android` SDK via Maven or Gradle.

 **Maven**